Components

 • destructive actions should always be paired with a clear option to cancel.

-The content we use in a modal is flexible to accomodate a wide range of use cases and needs.
+The content we use in a modal is flexible to accommodate a wide range of use cases and needs.
 We can offer some rough direction on some common elements.

 Text